Love in the Big City (TV series): Production

-Pre-production
+Development

 The alumni association of the Korean Academy of Film Arts decided to make an adaptation of Sang Young Park's novel Love in the Big City to celebrate the fortieth anniversary of its foundation, entrusting the direction to its members Son Tae-gyum, Hur Jin-ho, Hong Ji-young, and Kim Se-in, and choosing Park himself to write the screenplay.
 Regarding the relay-style directing approach, director Hur Jin-ho commented, "We initially tried to create a sense of continuity, but it didn't work out as we hoped.
 In the end, we concluded that each had to survive on their own.
 Every time a new director stepped in, it essentially became a different character," explaining the independent nature of each segment's direction.
 Before converging on the serial production, the initial intention was to shoot a short film.

 The announcement was made at the beginning of April 2023 by the production companies Merrychristmas and Bigstone Studio with the aim of publishing the drama on an OTT platform in 2024.
 The production was financially supported by the Ministry of Culture, Sports and Tourism, but in August 2023 the media reported that it was struggling to find investors due to the reticence of online platforms to pick up a series about sexual minorities, since three of the four stories deal directly with homosexuality and HIV.

 Compared to the novel, the character of Jae-hee has been renamed to Mi-ae to differentiate her from that of the film adaptation.
 Furthermore, while maintaining the plot, the structure and developments differ from the original.